On Reinforcement Learning and Distribution Matching for Fine-Tuning Language Models with no Catastrophic Forgetting: Conclusion

 \section{Conclusion}

-In this paper, we analyzed the nuanced relation between RM and DM approaches to fine-tuning language models: we demonstrated that KL-control can be seen as \ptmd{a form of} DM and showed that while \ptmd{DPG and PG have different goals, some similarities} (similar forms of gradient estimates despite different objectives) can be exploited.
+Fine-tuning large language models has become an active area of research, due to its importance in adapting large language models to satisfy task-level preferences, or in combating their social risks such as “distributional” stereotyping~\citep{ethical_lm_deepmind, ethical_lm_deepmind2}. \footnote{See Appendix \ref{section:Broader} for a discussion of broader impacts of large language models and controllable language generation.} In this paper, we analyzed in depth the nuanced relation between two popular fine-tuning paradigms: RM and DM.
+We demonstrated that KL-control can be seen as \ptmd{a form of} DM and showed that while \ptmd{DPG and PG have different goals, some similarities} (similar forms of gradient estimates despite different objectives) can be exploited.
 We used these insights to inform an extension of DPG, consisting in adding a baseline to reduce the variance of gradient estimates.

-The connections we established suggest that despite fundamental differences between DPG and RL, at least some of the theoretical results and algorithmic techniques from RL can be adapted to a DM framework without losing their \ptmd{formal} guarantees.
-In this paper, we have focused on variance reduction using baselines, but the space of possible enhancements is vast.
-Promising candidates include further reducing the variance using a learned value function \citep{conda_actor} and preventing detrimentally large policy updates by maintaining a trust region in the policy space -- akin to techniques such as trust-region policy optimisation \citep{schulman2015trust} and proximal policy optimisation \citep{schulman2017proximal}. \ptmd{Another future direction} could consist in analyzing the relation between explicit EBMs in DPG and implicit EBMs arising in KL-control and characterizing the space of EBMs \ptmd{that could be reached through KL-control.}
+The connections we established suggest that despite fundamental differences between DPG and RL, some of the theoretical results and algorithmic techniques from RL can be adapted to a DM framework without losing their \ptmd{formal} guarantees.
+In this paper, we focus on variance reduction using baselines, but the space of possible enhancements is vast.
+Promising candidates include further reducing the variance using a learned value function \citep{conda_actor} and preventing detrimentally large policy updates by maintaining a trust region in the policy space -- akin to techniques such as TRPO \citep{schulman2015trust} and PPO \citep{schulman2017proximal}. \ptmd{Another future direction} could consist in analyzing the relation between explicit EBMs in DPG and implicit EBMs arising in KL-control and characterizing the space of EBMs \ptmd{that could be reached through KL-control.}